clearlinux/clear-linux-documentation/source/guides/stacks/dars.rst

 .. note::

    All of the DARS components are compiled on Open JDK11\*.
 The container will have preinstalled JDK11 at :file:`/usr/lib/jvm/java-1.11.0-openjdk/` and it has been set as the default Java version.
-It is worth mentioning that the containers also contain Open JDK8, but we won't be using it in this guide.
+While the DARS containers also contain Open JDK8, it is not covered in this guide.

 Building DARS images